NMDL-MSU/Tutorials/Module_3_Adapter_Quality_Filtering.md

 ### Generate summary for quality trimming

-To keep a complete documentation of retained and dropped reads we will create a summary file for each step in the RNA-seq bioinformatic pipeline.
+To keep complete documentation of retained and dropped reads, we will create a summary file for each step in the RNA-seq bioinformatics pipeline.
-We will extract this information from the job outfiles (one per animal or animal-timepoint depending on the experimental design).
-Let us look at how this information is provided by Trimmomatic:
+We will extract this information from the job output files (one per animal or animal-timepoint depending on the experimental design).
+Let us look at how Trimmomatic provides this information:

 ```bash
 cd $HOME/RNAseq_Pipeline/Trimmomatic/qstat
 cat `ls | grep -v qsub | head -1`
 ```

 Observe the number provided for `Input Read Pair`, `Both Surviving`, `Forward Only Surviving`, `Reverse Only Surviving`, and `Dropped`.
-Notice that this quality step generates both paired and single reads.
-This happens when the trimming results in a complete loss of one of the read paires.
-We will extract this information for each of the jobs submitted and save it to a tab delimited matrix that we will use at the end of the pipeline to asses retained and loss reads.
+Notice that this quality step generates both paired and single reads, this happens when the trimming results in a complete loss of one of the read pairs.
+We will extract this information for each of the jobs submitted and save it to a tab-delimited matrix that we will use at the end of the pipeline to asses retained and loss reads.

 ```bash